statrs-dev/statrs/README.md

 Then submit a PR, preferably referencing the relevant issue, if it exists.

-### Precision for contributors
-Take a look at the (Precision section)[#precision] to get a sense of what we have built in.
-Also take a look at tests and various assertions.
-If you'd like to improve precision, please also make existing tests more precise, perhaps up to the crate's default set in the `crate::prec` module or better.

 ### Commit messages

 Please be explicit and and purposeful with commit messages.